lyndongeo/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Task 4; Function that checks alphabetic character whether lower or upper case Task 5; Function that prints the sign of a number
-Task 6; Function that computes the absolute value of an integer
+Task 6; Function that computes the absolute value of an integer Task 7; Function that prints the last digit of a number